Best Size Shed For a Home Gym: Dimensions For Different Goals

 Woman squatting in a power rack

-With those pieces of equipment you can train any muscle in your body.
+With those pieces of equipment, you can train any muscle in your body.
 There are a few smaller things you could add to make your gym a bit more versatile but the items above are by far the most important and the things that take up all the space.
 Most of the optional additions are pretty small.

 • Pull up bar.
-Usually a pull up bar is already integrated into the power rack or available as an add-on.
+Usually, a pull-up bar is already integrated into the power rack or available as an add-on.
 Squat stands don’t have that option so you’ll have to get a separate one.

 • Gym flooring.
-Adding some gym flooring will make body weight exercises on the floor much easier.
+Adding some gym flooring will make bodyweight exercises on the floor much easier.
 Since you stand on this flooring, it doesn’t take up any extra space.

 So how much space do you really need to set all of that up and actually be able to use it?
 Since I’ve already written a whole post about that, I’ll link to that post here.
 (Click)

 Here is the summary of that post: To be able to lift weights at home you need at least 64ft2 (8’ x 8’) (244 cm x 244 cm) of floor space.
-That amount of space is enough to perform all the basic lifts and includes a power rack, barbell, weights and dumbbells.
+That amount of space is enough to perform all the basic lifts and includes a power rack, barbell, weights, and dumbbells.

 Keep in mind that that is the bare minimum.
 You’ll have some more breathing room if you go for 8’ x 10’ (244 cm x 305 cm).
 Alternatively, you could get a shed with large doors that open up so you can use the outdoor space.